CryptominerPaul/Graviex_trading_bot/README.md

 add # to the `buy_response = create_buy_order()` line of code to stop the bot order from being placed

 To start Bot in Terminal:
-1. `screen -S Graviex Bot file` this is the folder where the bot is located
+1. `screen -S Graviex_trading_Bot file` this is the folder where the bot is located
 2. start bot
 ```
 python3 Graviex_bot.py